omriharel/deej/README.md

 # adjust the amount of signal noise reduction depending on your hardware quality
 # supported values are "low" (excellent hardware), "default" (regular hardware) or "high" (bad, noisy hardware)
 noise_reduction: default

+# set this to "serial" to use deej with an arduino board connected via a serial port
+# set this to "udp" to listen for slider movements via a UDP network connection
+controller_type: serial

+# settings for the UDP connection
+udp_port: 16990
 ```

 - `master` is a special option to control the master volume of the system _(uses the default playback device)_